Man standing and grasping his lower back in discomfort

 cat and cow pose

-• Make sure to keep your shoulder blades pressed back and your head lifted throughout the exercise.
+• Make sure your shoulder blades are pressed back and your head is lifted.

 5. Upward-facing dog